railsuser2014/openobject-doc-book-en/source/book/3/3_6/invoicing.rst

 Cancelling an invoice has the effect of automatically modifying the corresponding accounting entries.

-When the invoice has been canceled you then have the possibility of putting it back into the \ ``Draft``\   state.
+When the invoice has been cancelled you then have the possibility of putting it back into the \ ``Draft``\   state.
 This means that you can modify it and approve it again later.

 .. tip::   **Advice**  *Numbering invoices*

-	Some countries require you to have contiguously number invoices with no break in the sequence.
-If, after canceling an invoice that you're not regenerating, you find yourself with a break in the numbering you must go and modify the sequence, redo the invoice and replace the sequence number with its original value.
+	Some countries require you to have contiguously numbered invoices with no break in the sequence.
+If, after cancelling an invoice that you're not regenerating, you find yourself with a break in the numbering you must go and modify the sequence, redo the invoice and replace the sequence number with its original value.

 	You can control the sequences using the menu Administration > Custom > Sequences > Sequences.

-Attention: canceling an invoice will cause a break in the number sequence of your invoices.
+Attention: cancelling an invoice will cause a break in the number sequence of your invoices.
 You're strongly advised to recreate this invoice and re-approve it to fill the hole in the numbering.

 .. tip::   **Advantage**  *Duplicating a document*